quattor/quattor.github.com/_posts/2016-06-20-panc-overview.md

 ## Repository
-These classes are used to keep track of all the directories that were passed as an argument to the `--include-path` option and to locate files.
+These classes are used to keep track of all the directories that were passed as an argument to the `--include-path` option and are responsible to locate files.

 # Adding functionality
 ## Adding a new built-in function